mpetrovich/dash/DOCS.md

 ```php
 compare($a, $b): int
 ```
-Returns -1, 0, +1 if $a is less than, equal to, or great than $b.
+Returns -1, 0, +1 if $a is less than, equal to, or great than $b, respectively.

 Name | Type | Description